 So why is Colt shutting down production?

-Let's ignore Colt's recent bankruptcy and assume that Colt is a well-managed profit-maximizing firm.
+Let's assume that Colt is a well-managed profit-maximizing firm.

 - A manufacturing plant is capable of producing more than one product.
 We can assume that Colt manufactures multiple rifles for different markets in some of the same manufacturing plants, not just civilian rifles like the AR-15.